 Before attempting to answer this question, let's give a name to what just happened here.
 It's a clock domain crossing: @foo and @bar are implemented as two flip-flops that are synchronous with different clocks.
 So the path from @foo to @bar goes from one clock domain to another.

 More generally, clock domain crossing refers to when the output of a synchronous element that belongs to one clock domain ends up at the input of a synchronous element that belongs to another clock domain.
 There is often combinatorial logic between these two synchronous elements.

 So even if @bar would have been defined as

 always @(posedge clk2) bar <= !foo || !bar;

-The term related clocks refers to clocks that are derived from the same reference clock in a way that ensures predictable time differences between their rising and falling edges (give or take tolerances and jitter, of course).
+The term related clocks refers to clocks that are derived from the same reference clock in a way that ensures predictable time differences between their rising edges and falling edges (except for known inaccuracies and jitter).

-A common example of a related clock is when a single FPGA PLL is used to generate several clocks, with known frequency relations between them.
-In this scenario, FPGA tools usually arrange the clock buffers so that the clock edges are aligned according to these clock frequency relations.
+A common example of a related clock is when a single FPGA PLL is used to generate several clocks, with known relations between their frequencies.
+In this scenario, FPGA tools usually arrange the clock buffers so that the clock edges are aligned, to the extent possible.

 For example, when a reference clock is multiplied by 2 and 3:

 In this example, x1 clk, x2 clk and x3 clk are related clocks, as the timing between each pair of these clocks is predictable.